Flurries Down in Butte

 By 1944, miners removed over 7 million ounces of silver from the Girl’s depths.
 A small amount in Butte standards.
 In 1956, the Girl sat abandoned and never ran again.

 Ten years later, the World Museum of Mining was born around the Orphan Girl Mine.
 Preserving the grounds, items and artifacts in a time capsule of Butte history.
 When you walk through the doors of the World Museum of Mining, you step back in time as a visitor of what Butte used to be.

 Photos provided by the World Museum of Mining

 Headframe understands that the work the Museum does for the Community and our history is important.
 That’s why we made a spirit dedicated to them.

 Our Orphan Girl Bourbon Cream Liqueur continues that smooth transition that you feel each time you transcend through the doors at the World Museum of Mining and down into the cold of the Orphan Girl Mine.

 While the Museum is a walking tour now, miners recount how the 3,200 feet ride to the bottom took ten minutes by hoist.
-A depth that is no longer accessible due to the ground water flooding that has filled most of the mine shaft.
+A depth no longer accessible due to ground water flooding that has filled most of the mine shaft.

 We love the World Museum of Mining.
 Their photo archives, their Hell Roarin’ Gulch tour of old buildings and artifacts.
 And we really love their underground tour which takes you 100 feet underground at the Orphan Girl Mine.
 This tour is a must do stop on any travel to Butte.
 It’s a great way to build understanding for what it was like for miners working underground.